NAIOP Massachusetts Updates on COVID-19 + CRE

 The Centers for Disease Control (CDC) has published an order determining that evictions of residential tenants could be detrimental to public health control measures to slow the spread of COVID-19.

 This order only applies to residential evictions, not commercial properties.
-It is due to expire on December 31, 2020.
+It was reissued on January 31, 2021 and will remain in effect, unless modified for rescinded through March 31, 2021.

 How You Can Help